Last modified on Tue 07 Mar 2023

-- CopyClip - simple and efficient clipboard manager for your Mac.
+- CopyClip - a simple and efficient clipboard manager for your Mac.

 - Crashlytics - a part of Firebase; used for getting crash/error logs from mobile apps.

-- CTA (Call to Action) - this usually refers to a button or other UI element which prominently invites the user to take action on a website or in an app Examples: “Sign-up for our newsletter”, “Share on social media”, “Sign-up”, “Get started”, “Add to cart”, “Buy now” and so on.
+- CTA (Call to Action) - Usually refers to a button or other UI element which prominently invites the user to take action on a website or in an app Examples: “Sign-up for our newsletter”, “Share on social media”, “Sign-up”, “Get started”, “Add to cart”, “Buy now” and so on.

 - Daily Scrum - also referred to as the daily stand-up, is a (daily) recurring time-boxed meeting (e.g. 15 minutes or less) at which team members are taking turns answering three questions: 1.
 What did I accomplish since the last daily Scrum?; 2.
 What do I plan to work on by the next daily Scrum?; 3.
 What are the obstacles or impediments that are preventing me from making progress?

 - Debugging - Process of identifying, dealing with, and removing bugs.
 There are different types of bugs: syntax errors, typos, or errors in logic.

 - Decision maker - a person, usually from the client team, responsible for making key decisions that move the project forward.